Vale to scrap controlling bloc, merge shares in major governance move

 Still, the Brazilian government will keep a so-called golden share, a legal mechanism that allows it to fend off hostile takeover attempts and shape strategic decisions, Ferreira said.

-“It’s a political event ... that in my view, should not impact the Vale case being discussed today,” he said at the call.

-The strategy replicates the move that helped put planemaker Embraer SA out of the government’s control in 2006 in which the share conversion was done simultaneously with the scrapping of the planemaker’s shareholder accord.
-The government, however, kept a golden share in Embraer.
+The strategy replicates the move that helped release planemaker Embraer SA from government control in 2006.
+Embraer’s share conversion was tied to the scrapping of a shareholder accord and the government keeping a golden share.Report Typo/Error

-The 3.073 billion-real ($990-million) goodwill generated by Vale’s incorporation of Valepar will be split equally among all shareholders, Chief Financial Officer Luciano Siani said at the call.Report Typo/Error